 Looking for a roundup of top social media tips and best practices?
 You’re in the right place.

-If you’re a business owner in 2020, then you’re probably thinking about how to use social media marketing to expand your reach and grow your business.
+If you’re a business owner today, then you’re probably thinking about how to use social media marketing to expand your reach and grow your business.
 After all, there are more than 1.6 billion Facebook users and over 100 million active users on Instagram every month!

 In fact, according to Pew Research, 74% of Facebook users visit the site daily, and 51% visit several times a day.